 Limit the risk of projects going over budget

-In PMOs that don’t actually have a resource manager, there is a large risk of projects going over budget.
+If your PMO framework doesn’t actually have a resource manager, there is a large risk of projects going over budget.
 As research from PWC shows, most PMs still think of their job along the lines of limiting missed targets – with the assumption that targets will almost always be missed.
 This is a sorry state of affairs, and resource managers can do a lot to ensure projects deliver more.

 Because Resource Management software is successfully able to tell users how much each resource costs per day, managing a budget is much easier.
 With a fine-grained view, resource managers are able to discover where efficiencies can be made and losses reduced.